PronElle/meta-heartmonitor/README.md

 - it embeds a FIFO mechanism, which proves useful as samples keep getting acquired and accumulated even during bpm computation, thus no data get lost;
 - it doesn't require any synchronization mechanism (no semaphores, locks or mutexs) because pipes are blocking, so that a read is performed only when the pipe is not empty;
+- using another thread to read and a semaphore to force it to wait while computing the bpm doesn't allow you to read the sensor while this action is performed.
 - it's simple, efficient and low in terms of memory occupation.

 ## Extra: qemuarm

-In case you own no real target, use the following script to deploy your application on qemuarm.**NOTICE:** qemuarm is far from precise in terms of timing.
-Do not rely on it if you want to test the application in terms of timing.
+In case you own no real target, use the following script to deploy your application on qemuarm.

 ```bash
 #!/bin/bash